-When your family hits a situation where mom, dad, grandma or grandpa can’t stay at home anymore, where do you get your advice?
+Where do you turn when an aging parent is diagnosed with dementia or suddenly has a stroke?
+What do you do when your family hits a situation where mom, dad, grandma or grandpa can’t stay at home anymore?
 What if a loved one is struggling with health issues that you don’t really understand?

-Many people turn to friends, neighbors or relatives who’ve dealt with it once before.
+Many people turn to friends, neighbors or relatives who’ve dealt with something similar once before.
 Support from friends is always needed in difficult situations like this, but you may also greatly benefit from professional advice and guidance from those who understand the ins and outs of what you’re dealing with.

 There are two types of benefits in particular that can be helpful in paying for care that may be needed as a loved one ages:

 Wartime veterans or their widows may qualify for benefits from the VA to help pay for care as they age.
 This benefit may be available to pay for in-home care, assisted living, or a nursing home.